The Law Offices of Cory H. Morris

 New York Freedom of Information Law

 Did you know that you have the right to know?
 It is a statutory civil right in New York.
 The New York Freedom of Information law ("FOIL") states that a "free society is maintained when government is responsive and responsible to the public, and when the public is aware of governmental actions.
-The more open a government is with its citizenry, the greater the understanding and participation of the public in government.
+The more open a government is with its citizenry, the greater the understanding and participation of the public in government."
+Cory Morris, this office, has worked with non-for-profits, colleges, lawyers, crime victims, civil rights organizations, former law enforcement and various clients to obtain access to records, litigate and promote free and open government.

 "The people's right to know the process of governmental decision-making and to review the documents and statistics leading to determinations is basic to our society.
 Access to such information should not be thwarted by shrouding it with the cloak of secrecy or confidentiality."
 New York law allows a citizen to request documentation and records via the Freedom of Information Law from the government and the government must respond.

-While FOIL is relatively easy to use and there are free templates online, having a knowledgable and experienced attorney can greatly assist in obtaining access to records.
+While FOIL is relatively easy to use and there are free templates online, having a knowledgeable and experienced attorney can greatly assist in obtaining access to records.
 The Law Offices of Cory H. Morris can assist you in obtaining access to government records via the New York Freedom of Information Law.
-For a flat fee, the Law Offices of Cory H. Morris can handle your Freedom of Infomation Law Request, Appeal and/or Article 78.
+For a flat fee, the Law Offices of Cory H. Morris can handle your Freedom of Information Law Request, Appeal, CPLR Article 78 and/or Appellate Action(s).

 New York Freedom of Information Law (FOIL) - Your Right to Know